Sean Hannity is the face of the post-Trump identity crisis at Fox News

 “Fox has succeeded for years in straddling the line between a quality news organization and the opinion side.
 But Trump won’t let that happen anymore, and neither will his supporters,” said veteran GOP pollster Frank Luntz.
 “They want their ‘news’ to affirm them rather than inform them.”

 Fox representatives argue that the ratings dip is comparable to what they saw after Barack Obama’s victories in 2008 and 2012, when conservative viewers temporarily turned away from news they didn’t like — only to come roaring back to cheer on Fox’s adversarial coverage of the sitting president.
 Indeed, Fox’s ratings appear to be rebounding somewhat.
-During the first full week of the Biden administration, the network once again attracted the most total viewers in primetime, though it trailed in the 25-54 age group prized by advertisers.
+During the first full week of the Biden administration, the network once again attracted the most total viewers in prime time, though it trailed in the 25-to-54 age group prized by advertisers.

 Fox’s brand — the story it promotes to competitors and advertisers — has been built in part on its two decades of cable ratings dominance and its following among the half of the country it says has been neglected by mainstream television news operations.
 That position has held since 2002, through multiple administrations of both parties.

 But however temporary the ratings declines may be, they have caught the attention of the Murdoch family, which controls Fox News’s parent company.
-The 89-year-old Rupert Murdoch, who recently decried the “awful woke orthodoxy” that he believes suppresses free speech in media, has re-engaged in the network’s decisions, according to several people familiar with Murdoch’s focus.
+The 89-year-old Rupert Murdoch, who recently decried the “awful woke orthodoxy” that he believes suppresses free speech in media, has reengaged in the network’s decisions, according to several people familiar with his focus.
 He weighed in on several recent network moves.

 Fox’s top management is examining the network’s entire news division.
-While Rupert and his son, Fox Corp chief executive Lachlan Murdoch, have more recently given senior executives more time to execute their plans, they have focused their attention on Fox News President Jay Wallace.
-The senior Murdoch, who recently received his second dose of the covid vaccine, has been fielding a steady stream of callers with advice about how to handle Trump’s political posture that is cleaving the Republican party.
+While Murdoch and his son, Fox Corp. chief executive Lachlan Murdoch, have more recently given senior executives more time to execute their plans, they have focused their attention on Fox News President Jay Wallace.
+The senior Murdoch, who recently received his second dose of the coronavirus vaccine, has been fielding a steady stream of callers with advice about how to handle Trump’s political posture, which is cleaving the Republican Party.

-“Rupert is watching to see what these interim moves can accomplish,” said one person who had spoken with the Fox co-founder recently who was granted anonymity to describe a private conversation.
+“Rupert is watching to see what these interim moves can accomplish,” said one person who had recently spoken with the Fox co-founder, and who described the private conversation on the condition of anonymity.

 In an email, Rupert Murdoch wrote that “Lachlan, myself and [Fox News CEO] Suzanne Scott have complete confidence in Jay Wallace.”

-Rupert Murdoch was supportive of the recent dismissal of politics editor Chris Stirewalt, who was laid off for his part in what Murdoch viewed as a mishandling of the network’s aggressively early — but ultimately accurate — election-night projection that Biden would win the state of Arizona.
-The surprising call angered Trump and his allies, who protested it loudly — providing an opportunity for smaller and farther-right channels like Newsmax and One America to curry favor with the president and his fans by championing his denial of the election results.
-Fox also jettisoned Bill Sammon, a senior vice president and Washington managing editor, who with Stirewalt sat on the “decision desk” of statisticians and political scientists that help the network analyze election results.
+Rupert Murdoch was supportive of the recent dismissal of politics editor Chris Stirewalt, who was laid off for his part in what Murdoch viewed as the mishandling of the network’s aggressively early — but ultimately accurate — election night projection that Joe Biden would win the state of Arizona.
+The surprising call angered Trump and his allies, who protested it loudly — providing an opportunity for smaller and further-right channels like Newsmax and One America News to curry favor with the president and his fans by championing his denial of the election results.
+Fox also jettisoned Bill Sammon, a senior vice president and Washington managing editor, who with Stirewalt sat on the “decision desk” of statisticians and political scientists that helps the network analyze election results.

 Top Fox News managers depart amid Murdoch’s concerns over controversial Arizona election night projection

-But according to two associates, the elder Murdoch was particularly put off by Stirewalt’s on-air manner, which he perceived as overly casual for a discussion of the election results.
-When asked about the Trump campaign’s baseless claims of fraud, Stirewalt replied, “Lawsuits, schmawsuits.
+According to two associates, the elder Murdoch was particularly put off by Stirewalt’s on-air manner, which he perceived as overly casual for a discussion of the election results.
+When asked about the Trump campaign’s baseless claims of fraud, Stirewalt replied: “Lawsuits, schmawsuits.
 We haven’t seen any evidence yet that there’s anything wrong.”

-“Chris Stirewalt’s leaving had nothing to do with the correct Arizona call by the Fox decision desk.”
-Murdoch wrote in an email to the Post.
+“Chris Stirewalt’s leaving had nothing to do with the correct Arizona call by the Fox decision desk,” Murdoch wrote in an email to The Washington Post.

-Stirewalt was respected in the newsroom but had another weakness inside the building that pre-dated the Arizona call: his ratings.
-Fox, which analyzes its ratings on a minute-by-minute basis, found that viewership dropped or plateaued during Stirewalt’s frequent appearances, according to two Fox staffers who requested anonymity to discuss internal deliberations.
+Stirewalt was respected in the newsroom but had another weakness inside the building that predated the Arizona call: his ratings.
+Fox, which analyzes its ratings on a minute-by-minute basis, found that viewership dropped or plateaued during Stirewalt’s frequent appearances, according to two Fox staffers who spoke on the condition of anonymity to discuss internal deliberations.
 When reached by phone, Stirewalt declined to comment.

 By contrast, producers responsible for booking guests noted a reliable uptick in the ratings with every appearance by Dan Bongino, a former Secret Service agent and three-time failed congressional candidate who is a vehement Trump supporter and was recently suspended by Twitter for half a day after he shared a video of Trump repeating false claims of election fraud.